invisible23man/predictive-sales-lightning/docs/README.md

 This will:

 * Train a CNN-LSTM time series model
-* Save the model checkpoint to `checkpoints/model.ckpt`
+* Save the checkpoint to `checkpoints/model.ckpt`
-* Save normalization stats to `checkpoints/normalization.json`
+* Save normalization stats
+* Log training metrics to MLflow

 ---